Need help with your chair caning project? Have questions about a chair seat weaving technique or pattern?

 10.)
 QUESTION: I live out in the country and feel really isolated doing my weaving by myself, is there an online group or forum I can join to feel more connected?

 Lose the link?
-Find it again at the lower left-hand navigation area on every page of WickerWoman.com or better yet, click on the link below or subscribe to get the Daily Updates using the form below!
+Find it again in the footer navigation on every page of WickerWoman.com or better yet, click on the link below or subscribe to get the Daily Updates using the form below!
 (But you’ll still need to Register in order to participate in the conversations.)

-Disclaimer: This page was written by Cathryn Peters based on her own personal experiences and knowledge about the antique wicker and chair caning furniture industry acquired over the last 35 years of providing chair caning and wicker restoration services.
-Viewers may follow these directions using their own best judgment and no liability concerning your results is assumed by The Wicker Woman or Cathryn Peters .
+Disclaimer: This page was written by Cathryn Peters based on her own personal experiences and knowledge about the antique wicker and chair caning furniture industry acquired over the last 40 years of providing chair caning and wicker restoration services.
+Viewers may follow these directions using their own best judgment and no liability concerning your results is assumed by The Wicker Woman® or Cathryn Peters .